 - Enjoy immediately, it will turn to soup otherwise

 - To give it a nutritional boost, sometimes I add in a handful of blueberries and a handful of leafy greens too!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Here is a pic of my lactogenic smoothie (with the greens and blueberries added) in a serving bowl.
 This girl means business!

-If you want to get your hands on more healthy smoothie recipes, I encourage you to check out this recipe collection “99 Weight Loss Smoothie Recipes“.
+If you want to get your hands on more healthy smoothie recipes, I encourage you to check out this recipe collection “99 Weight Loss Smoothie Recipes”.
 They are backed by science and are pretty awesome!
-Plus, the books is FREE!
+Plus, the books are FREE!